 Gregor‘s research and teaching are predominantly in the field of corporate communication, leadership communication and public relations, and he has most recently been involved in a global research project to define the universal professional capabilities needed in communication management.
 From 2015-2017, Gregor was Chair of the Global Alliance for Public Relations and Communication Management, the federation of national professional bodies representing around 180,000 communication managers worldwide and headquartered in Lugano, Switzerland.
 He holds a PhD in communication from the Westfälische Wilhelms-Universität (Münster, Germany).

-Gregor is Dutch, and has spent formative years in the Americas and Souteast Asia.
+Gregor is Dutch and has spent his formative years in the Americas and Southeast Asia.

 „The ethical price of leaky corporations“ (co-presenter) at International Critical PR Conference, Barcelona, 1-2 July 2019.